 Switch categories by Hovering Mouse

 Open Whisker menu settings.
-Go to behavour tab and check the Switch categories by hovering option.
+Go to the behaviour tab and check the Switch categories by hovering over the option.

 Add Battery and network data transfer indicator

 There is two additional panel applet available which you can add to your panel.
-They are Batter indicator and network data transfer.
+They are Battery indicators and network data transfer.
 They give you a visual representation of battery status with % and upload/download data speed for the network.

-Again, these are just an idea of configuring your desktop.
-There are hundreds of settings available in Xfce which you can easily change via settings as per your need and workflow.
+Again, the above outlined Xfce desktop look changes are just an idea for configuring your desktop.
+There are hundreds of settings available in Xfce, which you can easily change via settings as per your need and workflow.
 This is what makes Xfce a great alternative GTK desktop to GNOME.